milewdev/TinyMock/README.md

           chat.say_with_logging("a message")
     ```

-- Source code and supporting files for this Quick Start can be found in the [quick_start](quick_start/) directory.
-Do the following to run the examples:
+- Source code and supporting files for this Quick Start can be found in the [quick_start](quick_start/) directory:
     ```
-    cd /Users/you/work/TinyMockJS/quick_start
+    $ cd /Users/you/work/TinyMockJS/quick_start
-    npm test
+    $ npm test
     ```
 <br>